The Cube (British game show): Original series (2009–15)

 The game is played by a single contestant within a transparent Perspex cube that measures 4 metres along each edge.
 The goal is to complete a series of seven games, each of which awards an increasing amount of prize money, before failing a total of nine times.
-Games are preselected for each individual contestant before the show to test their mental and physical faculties in various ways.
+Games are selected for each individual contestant before the show to test their mental and physical faculties in various ways.
 A typical episode consists of two contestants' games; depending on how successful the contestants are and on editing, a contestant's game may split across two episodes.

 The contestant begins with nine lives and loses one for every unsuccessful attempt at a game.
 The contestant must repeat the game until they either complete it or run out of lives; in the latter case, the game ends and all money is forfeited.
 When a contestant succeeds, they are shown a preview of the next game and can decide to either stop playing and keep their winnings or continue and risk the money.
-During a preview, the game is named and described by a male computer voice (provided by McFarlane) and demonstrated by "The Body," a woman dressed in a full-body jumpsuit and featureless metal mask.
-In the original series, McFarlane described the Body as "an expert in all games played within the Cube"; her real name is never stated on camera or listed in the credits.
+During a preview, the game is named and described by a male voice (provided by McFarlane) and demonstrated by "The Body," a woman dressed in a full-body jumpsuit and featureless metal mask.
+Her name is not stated on camera or listed in the credits.

 Schofield occasionally comments on the difficulty that past contestants have had with a game and notes the average number of lives lost while playing it, in order to help the contestant decide whether to continue or stop.
 Friends and family members in the audience may offer advice on decision-making and techniques for playing the games.
 Certain games have specific restrictions added to increase their difficulty, such as a time limit or allowing the use of only one hand.
 If the contestant violates any such restriction, they immediately lose a life.